-I won third place at the 2002 Modesto Junior College “Celebration of the Humanities” contest.
+I won third place at the 2002 Modesto Junior College “Celebration of the Humanities” contest with this story.

 I was watching a weathered copy of “‘Till There Was You” for the ten millionth time since I had taped it off of HBO.
 Andi promised to buy me the DVD.
 She knew how much I loved that movie.
 I like to think it explains that even from childhood, God has a master plan for soul mates.
 I was laughing out loud at the part when Nick’s model nearly knocked out Gwen when I heard the doorbell ring.
 The pillow I had been holding onto for support returned to the couch as I made my way to the front hall, throwing open the pristine white door.
 Lucky’s familiar boy next door smile greeted me.
 My first reaction was to gasp like a fool, which I did.